BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/workflow.rst

 .. _Making Course Content Visible to Students:

 ******************************************************
-Step 3: Making Course Content Visible to Students
+Making Course Content Visible to Students
 ******************************************************

 When you create your content, you'll also specify if and when students will be